-- All amounts are expected to be settled. - Trade payables are non-interest bearing and are normally settled on 30-day terms. - Due to the short-term nature of trade payable and accruals, their carrying value is assumed to approximate their fair value.
+- All amounts are expected to be settled. - Trade payables are non-interest bearing and are normally settled on 30-day terms. - Due to the short-term nature of trade and other payables their carrying value is assumed to approximate their fair value.